DavidFW1960/bom-weather-card/README.md

 # Custom Animated Weather Card for any weather provider

 ## IMPORTANT CHANGES
-This card is essentially deprecated now in favour of [Platinum Weather Card](https://github.com/Makin-Things/platinum-weather-card ) The new card should import the configuration from this card
+This card is essentially deprecated now in favour of [Platinum Weather Card](https://github.com/Makin-Things/platinum-weather-card ) The new card should import the configuration from this card.

 I have renamed this card to remove the emphasis on BOM.
 This is a generic card that works with any provider

 NON-Australian Users: This card and docs has always been a generic card with an emphasis on BOM in Australia however it will work with ANY weather provider that can supply the sensors.